alx-sch/IRC_server/README.md

         - Requires checking readiness (I/O multiplexing, see below).

 - **I/O Multiplexing (select, poll)**
-    - Allows a single-threaded server to monitor multiple sockets.
+    - This is a technique that allows a single-threaded server to monitor multiple sockets at once without blocking.
-    - `select()` and `poll()` are syscalls to wait for activity on many fds:
+    - `select()` and `poll()` are system calls used to wait for activity on multiple file descriptors (which represent sockets):
-        - Monitor client connections
+        - They monitor client connections.
-        - Check which sockets are ready to read/write
+        - They check which sockets are ready to read or write.
-    - Used to avoid spinning loops or threading.
+    - These tools are used to build efficient, scalable servers without the overhead of creating a separate thread or process for every client.

 ---